s-shader/Stock-Market-Analysis-and-Prediction/README.md

 <img src="https://github.com/s-shader/Stock-Market-Analysis-and-Prediction/blob/main/pics/init_sarimax_table.png" width="600" height="450">

 All of these models underperformed the baseline.
-10 year treasury rate and Dividend did, however, stand out doing well by comparison.
+10-year-treasury-rate and Dividend did, however, stand out doing well by comparison.

 Using the top variables I ran a SARIMAX model for each combination.